About the ANMC.

 Our mission is to award scholarships to nurses today as a living memorial to nurses who served.

-• To award scholarships to nurses & organise memorial events
+To award scholarships to nurses and organise memorial events.

 Our History

-The Australian Nurses Memorial Centre is a living memorial to the heroism and sacrifice of the 77 Australian nurses who died in World War Two or survived years in prisoner-of-war camps during that time.
+The Australian Nurses Memorial Centre is a living memorial to the heroism and sacrifice of the 76 Australian nurses who died during World War Two and to those who survived years in prisoner-of-war camps during that time.

-The Victorian home ‘Madowla’, situated at 431 St Kilda Rd, was purchased for the establishment of the Nurses Memorial Centre
+The Victorian home ‘Oban' (also known as 'Madowla'), situated at 431 St Kilda Rd, is purchased for the establishment of the War Nurses' Memorial Centre.

 People of the ANMC - Past and Present